zama-ai/concrete/docs/core-features/workarounds.md

-# Common tricks used in (T)FHE
+# Common tricks

-As explained in the [Basics of FHE](../getting-started/fhe_basics.md), the challenge for developers is to adapt their code to fit FHE constraints.
+As explained in the [Basics of FHE](fhe\_basics.md), the challenge for developers is to adapt their code to fit FHE constraints.
 In this document we have collected some common examples to illustrate the kind of optimization one can do to get better performance.

 {% hint style="info" %}
 All code snippets provided here are temporary workarounds.
 In future versions of Concrete, some functions described here could be directly available in a more generic and efficient form.
 These code snippets are coming from support answers in our [community forum](https://community.zama.ai)
 {% endhint %}

 ## Minimum for Two values

 In this first example, we compute a minimum by creating the difference between two numbers `y` and `x` and conditionally remove this diff from `y` to either get `x` if `y>x` or `y` if `x>y`:

 ```python
 import numpy as np